 Phuket Aquarium is at the end of Cape Panwa on the southeast coast of Phuket and is well indicated from Phuket Town.

 Phuket Aquarium Info

-The entrance fee for Phuket aquarium is 180 Baht for adult and 100 Baht for kids.
+The entrance fee for the Phuket aquarium is 180 Baht for adults and 100 Baht for kids.

 Location: 51 Sakdidet Road, Cape Panwa